mgmetro4/csc512-spark-api-converter/README.txt

 1. cd into /transformer directory
 2. make
+3. move the RDD API .scala file into the /transformer directory
-3. Run RDD to Dataset via ./Transformer -ds test1.scala or to Dataframe via ./Transformer -df test1.scala where test1.scala is the RDD code you want to transform.
+4. Run RDD to Dataset via ./Transformer -ds test1.scala or to Dataframe via ./Transformer -df test1.scala where test1.scala is the RDD file you want to transform.
    This file can be named anything as long as it ends in .scala

-4. Output will be named test1_gen.scala
+5. Output will be named test1_gen.scala

 --------------------------------------------------